GursimranSinghKahlon/Auto-Song-downloader/README.md

 # Auto-Song-dowloader
-Download top-daily songs automatically by a single click
+Download top-daily songs automatically by a single click \n
 Pros: It do not download songs already present in folder of local disk

 Requirement: python 2.7